Computational research and AI

 └── references.bib

-The skill searches arXiv and Wolfram Community for relevant papers and resources, downloads them, writes summaries, and writes organized notes with citations.
-I always want to write the final article myself, but the notes serve as well-formatted extended memory suitable for both me and Claude, where I can just dump ideas and resources and Claude takes care of the rest.
+The skill searches arXiv and Wolfram Community for relevant papers and resources, downloads them, writes summaries, and produces organized notes with citations on the topics I specify.
+Since I always want to write the final article myself, these notes serve as well-formatted extended memory for both me and Claude: I can dump ideas and resources, and Claude handles their completion, organization, and polishing.

-The core MCP servers are Wolfram MCP, or the unofficial wolfram-mcp (with LSP support) to evaluate WL code and create notebooks, and arXiv-mcp to search and download arXiv papers.
+The core MCP servers are Wolfram MCP (or the unofficial wolfram-mcp with LSP support) for evaluating Wolfram Language code and creating notebooks, and arXiv-mcp for searching and downloading arXiv papers.
+Planned additions include:

 Missing pieces